Ask a doctor about a prescription for LAMOTRIGINE STADA 200 mg DISPERSIBLE TABLETS

 Lamotrigina Stada contains sodium

-It may take some time for your doctor to find the appropriate dose of lamotrigina for you.
+It may take some time for your doctor to find the most suitable dose of lamotrigina for you.
 The dose you should take will depend on:

-The recommended dose of lamotrigina for adults and children 13 years and older is between 100 mg and 400 mg per day.
+The recommended dose of lamotrigina for adults and children aged 13 and over is between 100 mg and 400 mg per day.

-For children between 2 and 12 years of age, the effective dose depends on their body weight, usually between 1 mg and 15 mg per kilogram of the child's weight, up to a maximum maintenance dose of 200 mg per day.
+For children between 2 and 12 years old, the effective dose depends on their body weight, usually between 1 mg and 15 mg per kilogram of the child's weight, up to a maximum maintenance dose of 200 mg per day.

-Lamotrigina is not recommended for children under 2 years of age.
+Lamotrigina is not recommended for use in children under 2 years of age.

-Take your lamotrigina dose once or twice a day, as advised by your doctor.
+Take your dose of lamotrigina once or twice a day, as advised by your doctor.
 They can be taken with or without food.

-Your doctor may advise you to start or stop taking other medications, depending on the condition being treated and how you respond to treatment.
+Your doctor may advise you to start or stop taking other medications, depending on the problem being treated and how you respond to treatment.

 Lamotrigina dispersible tablets can be swallowed whole with a little water, chewed, or mixed with water to dissolve them.

-You may need to drink a little water to help the tablet dissolve in your mouth.
-After swallowing, drink a little more water to make sure you have taken the entire medication.
+When chewing the tablet, you may need to drink a little water to help the tablet dissolve in your mouth.
+After swallowing, drink a little more water to make sure you have taken all the medication.

 To dissolve the medication (make a liquid medication):